 After deciding what topics you’ll be discussing, choose the most appropriate format.
 Think about the content formats that could work for you, which might include short lists, FAQs, how-tos, or personal essays.
 In addition to traditional written content, video and audio can be used, so feel free to get creative.

 A common content marketing strategy is to repurpose content into multiple formats.
 This allows you to share information more than once.

 Healthcare content marketing will only prove to be an effective practice marketing strategy if you publish content consistently.
 The best way to stick to a publishing schedule is to create an editorial calendar.

 An editorial calendar is a visual space where you can plan out when and where you will publish content.
 This can be a list, an excel sheet, or calendar — whatever works best for you.

 Consistency can be more important than frequency, and the amount of posts can be different per social platform.
 For instance, it is more common to post on Twitter multiple times per day, as opposed to Facebook, where people typically post once every day or once every few days.

 Check out: How to reach new patients using social media

 Building links to your practice website is an important part of content marketing.
 When other websites link back to yours, that tells Google you have important content, and can help increase your search rankings.
 Maximizing your web links will increase your chances of people finding your practice, and can be a good source for how to get new patients.

 Link all of your social media sites to your website.
-If you have partnerships, associations, or accreditations, link them them as well.
+If you have partnerships, associations, or accreditations, link them as well.
 Vice versa, if they are mentioning you in their content, request they link to your website.